u16052642/thrive_erp_documentation/documentation-16.0/content/applications/services/helpdesk/overview/getting_started.rst

 Getting started with Helpdesk
 =============================

-Odoo :guilabel:`Helpdesk` is a ticket-based customer support application.
+Thrive Bureau ERP :guilabel:`Helpdesk` is a ticket-based customer support application.
 Teams can track, prioritize, and solve customer issues from their pipeline, which is organized in customizable stages.
 Multiple teams can be configured and managed in one dashboard.